thejaminator/slist/README.md

 ## Quick Start
-With mypy installed, easily spot errors when you call the wrong methods on your sequence.
+Easily spot errors when you call the wrong methods on your sequence with mypy.

 ```python
 from slist import Slist